-Assets acquired under finance leases are recorded at their fair value in other tangible assets and under liabilities and the corresponding depreciation is recognized.
+Assets acquired under finance leases are recorded, at their fair value, under the heading "Other tangible assets" and under liabilities, with the corresponding depreciation being recognized.
 Lease instalments are split in accordance with the respective financial plan, with the liabilities being decreased by the payment amount corresponding to the principal.
 Interest included in the instalments is recorded under the heading "Interest and similar charges".